claresudbery/tic-tac-toe-kata/README.md

 The Sinatra part of this app was mostly based on learnings from [this tutorial](http://webapps-for-beginners.rubymonstas.org/sinatra/params.html).

 The AI part of this app uses the [minimax algorithm](https://towardsdatascience.com/tic-tac-toe-creating-unbeatable-ai-with-minimax-algorithm-8af9e52c1e7d), which can be awkward to TDD.
-I got through it by drawing a lot of diagrams, which are all visible - plus brief notes - [here](./notes.md)
+I got through it by drawing a lot of diagrams, which are all visible - plus brief notes - [here](./notes.md).

+The non-dockerised version of this app is deployed [here](tic-tac-toe-kata.herokuapp.com/tictactoe).

 More useful Ruby links [here](https://clare-wiki.herokuapp.com/pages/coding/lang/oo/Ruby).